The mission of the African Development Center is to grow businesses, build wealth, and increase reinvestment in the African communites of Minnesota.

 All Parks Alliance for Change is the statewide organization for Minnesota’s 180,000 manufactured home park residents.
 APAC provides a vehicle for manufactured home owners to express their needs and concerns in their parks and in the larger community.
 Through education, grassroots organizing and leadership development, APAC works with residents to improve the quality of life in park neighborhoods, protect the rights of park residents, advance public policy change that supports safe, affordable, and stable park communities, and preserve this vital source of affordable housing.

-The mission of American Indian Family Center is to provide American Indian Families with programs and services enriched by traditional American Indian values and culture.
+The mission of the American Indian Family Center is to provide American Indian Families with programs and services enriched by traditional American Indian values and culture.
 The vision is for American Indian families to thrive!

 CAIR's vision is to be a leading advocate for justice and mutual understanding.
 CAIR's mission is to enhance understanding of Islam, encourage dialogue, protect civil liberities, empower American Muslims, and build coalitions that promote justice and mutual understanding.

 Frogtown Farm is one of the largest urban farms in the country.
-Located in the heart of the diverse and vibrant Frogtown neighborhood of Saint Paul, Minnesota, Frogtown Farm is a certified organic, urban demonstration farm that is a destination for those seeking learning, innovation, reflection, celebration, and authentic community.
+Located in the heart of the diverse and vibrant Frogtown neighborhood of Saint Paul, Frogtown Farm is a certified organic, urban demonstration farm that is a destination for those seeking learning, innovation, reflection, celebration, and authentic community.

 Ka Joog organization exists for the sole purpose of our youth.
 We are committed to motivate our youth to attain a higher education, to realize their potential and to achieve their dreams.
 Furthermore, we raise multicultural and health awareness, and build community ties by providing educational, cultural and beneficial events through the arts.